 Nuance supplies a certified headset if you buy the packaged software (not the download) and offers a list of compatible hardware here.

 VR tip #4: Forget mobile apps, for now

 Yes, there is Siri and a stripped-down version of Dragon on the iPhone or Android.
 Yes, there is voice recognition in Android.
 And sure, there are some voice recognition apps for the iPad.

 All these are fine for recording a quick note or asking Google for the nearest gas station.

 They may even give you a glimpse of the amazing possibilities of VR technology.

-VR tip #5: Start with low-risk projects like e-mail.
+VR tip #5: Start with low-risk e-mail